When Right to Rent Checks Become Illegal Discrimination

 Remedy Legal was built for situations where a renter knows something is wrong but doesn't know where to start.
 Right to rent discrimination is a good example.
 The legal framework is clear, but the path from 'I think I was discriminated against' to 'I filed a complaint and received a response' involves several steps most people haven't taken before.

 Through Remedy's free instant situation assessment, you can share the key details of what happened and get a clear picture of your options, with no jargon and no paid consultation required.
 If a formal letter to the landlord or letting agent is the right move, Remedy can draft one referencing the Equality Act 2010 provisions that apply.
-If the route is a council report or an ombudsman complaint, Remedy's council and ombudsman filing support covers that too.
+If the route is an ombudsman complaint or a County Court claim, Remedy's filing support covers that too.

 For tenants who want expert involvement, Remedy's top-tier plan includes a 30-minute consultation with a human expert and ongoing document review throughout the process.
 The no-win-no-fee model means you don't pay if the claim doesn't succeed.

-Right to rent checks discrimination affects UK tenants at the very first stage of getting a home.
+Right to rent discrimination hits tenants at the first stage of getting a home.
 Remedy is set up to help you respond to that, from drafting the initial letter to preparing any evidence bundle needed for a formal complaint.

 You can also read more about UK tenant rights and how to spot landlord violations and how to report a landlord to the council in related guides on the Remedy blog.